TheEpicBengal/swampprotect/README.md

 "pip install pydirectinput"
 "pip install pyautogui"

+3. In Garry's Mod, Open the console and type  bind - "say /protect"

-2. Execute the script by typing "python protect.py" or "python protectlinux.py" and press enter
+4. Execute the script by typing "python protect.py" or "python protectlinux.py" and press enter

+How it works:

+Every 19 or so minutes the script presses the - key and activates protection.

 **YOU MUST BE TABBED INTO GMOD FOR THE PROTECTION TO WORK AND PRESS THE KEYBIND**